blakeberg/geth-node/README.md

 **You can and should restrict these modules to RPC API with `--rpcapi "eth,web3"` cause these interface will give everyone access to the API who can access this interface!**

 > you can also restrict JSON IPC Api with `--ipcapi "admin,eth"` and disable JSON IPC Api `--ipcdisable`.
-JSON RPC API won't be enabled if you not add `--rpcapi`
+JSON RPC API won't be enabled if you not add `--rpcapi`.
+By default geth enables all API's over the ipc interface and only the db, eth, net and web3 for Dapps.

 * for managing the node type `admin`
 * to set/get values to leveldb database type `db` *(same as `web3.db`)*